tomgrek/mlq/README.md

 ## Usage over HTTP as a more flexible queue/worker system

+MLQ uses [gevent](http://www.gevent.org/index.html) (similar to gunicorn if you know that better) for a WSGI server.

+If you want to launch many servers -- which may not be necessary, you probably want one server but many workers -- don't try any special `gevent` magic, just see below.

 1. Launch one (or more) consumers:

 `python3 controller/app.py consumer --server`